chrkrogh/KinDrape/Code with improved efficiency/README.md

 **Regarding KinDrape_eff.m and KinDrape_eff_NR.m:**

 The updates concern the method for locating constrained nodes in Step 3.
-As discussed in the journal paper, it can be done more efficiently by setting up two spheres, centered in vertex 2 and vertex 4, respectively and with a radius equal to the discretization distance, d.
+As discussed in the journal paper, it can be done more efficiently (than with fsolve) by setting up two spheres, centered in vertex 2 and vertex 4, respectively and with a radius equal to the discretization distance, d.
 The two spheres will intersect in a circle and the problem of locating vertex 3 thus reduces to finding the intersection between the intersection circle and the mold surface.
 This is achieved with a